ubccpsc/classy/docs/fork-customization.md

 Any custom HTML templating may be implemented but `landing.html`, `login.html`, and `student.html` are REQUIRED.

-UI components may be found on https://onsen.io.
-HTML may implement Custom View Model logic below by using vanilla JavaScript.
+UI components and instructions for writing Custom View Model logic can be found here: https://onsen.io/v2/guide/#getting-started.

 ### Step 2: *CREATE CUSTOM VIEW MODELS*